TimotheeL/rundown/Specs.md

 @4:40/km>4:20/km
 ```

-- Reads as "run progressively from 4:40mn/km to 4:20mn/km"
+- Reads as "run each rep progressively from 4:40mn/km to 4:20mn/km"

 As for ranges, units shared between the starting and ending target can be factored out.
 The above example can be rewritten as: